xapian/xapian/xapian-bindings/go/docs/index.rst

 GO BINDINGS FOR XAPIAN

-To Install go bindings run these commands
-./bootstrap && ./configure && ./make && make install
+To Install go bindings if u have cloned from github run these commands ./bootstrap && ./configure && ./make && make install

-if u have already installed xapian-core :
+if you have already installed xapian-core :
-        just do make install
+        just do make instal